-Trump looms large on first day of Barrett hearing as Dems sound alarms over ObamaCare, election, coronavirus
+Trump looms large in Barrett hearing as Harris, Dems sound alarms over ObamaCare, election, coronavirus

 Notably, many legal observers think the California v.
 Texas case is more nuanced than Democrats are making it.
 They note that Congress' action since the ACA was passed making the individual mandate, which is the element of the law the red states behind the suit say is unconstitutional, less central to the ACA.
 They believe that made the mandate "severable," meaning that the court would strike down just the individual mandate and let the rest of the ACA stand.

-The Barrett hearings are also happening as questions continue to surround Democratic presidential nominee Joe Biden and his running mate Sen. Kamala Harris, D-Calif., over whether they will pack the Supreme Court if elected.
+The Barrett hearings are also happening as questions continue to surround Democratic presidential nominee Joe Biden and his Harris over whether they will pack the Supreme Court if elected.
 The pair has steadfastly refused to tell Americans what they will do on the issue.
 Multiple Senate Democrats have advocated for court packing, which means adding seats to the Supreme Court by law and confirming justices to those seats that agree with your party politically.

 "Lately the left is threatening to pack the Supreme Court in retaliation for this confirmation process," Grassley said in his Monday opening statement.
 "Even the Democrats' nominee for president and vice president have not ruled out such blatantly partisan policy grabs.
 Republicans are following the Constitution and the precedent, it seems Democrats would rather just ignore both."